Contact (1997 American film): Visual effects

-Designing Contacts visual effects sequences was a joint effort by eight VFX companies, including Sony Pictures Imageworks (SPI), Weta Digital, Industrial Light & Magic (ILM), Warner Digital, and Effects Associates, with Pixar's RenderMan used for CGI rendering.
+The visual effects sequences were designed by eight VFX companies, including Sony Pictures Imageworks (SPI), Weta Digital, Industrial Light & Magic (ILM), Warner Digital, and Effects Associates, with Pixar's RenderMan used for CGI rendering.
 Weta Digital, in particular, was responsible for designing the wormhole sequence.
 Foster found working with blue screen technology for the first time difficult: "It was a blue room.
 Blue walls, blue roof.
 It was just blue, blue, blue.
 And I was rotated on a Lazy Susan with the camera moving on a computerized arm.
 It was really tough."

 News footage of Bill Clinton was digitally altered to make it appear as if he is speaking about alien contact.
 Zemeckis had approached Sidney Poitier to play the president, who turned the role down in favor of The Jackal.
 Shortly afterwards, Clinton gave a speech about the Martian meteorite fragment Allan Hills 84001, which was used in Contact.
 Zemeckis said: "I swear to God it was like it was scripted for this movie.
 When he said the line 'We will continue to listen closely to what it has to say', I almost died.
 I stood there with my mouth hanging open."
 Digital color correction was used to solve continuity errors during the location shooting at the Very Large Array in New Mexico.
-"The weather killed us, so we were going back in and changing it enough so that the skies and colors and times of day all seem roughly the same", said the visual effects supervisor Ken Ralston.

-The opening scene is a five-minute CGI sequence, beginning with a view of Earth from high in the exosphere and listening to numerous radio broadcasts emitting from the planet.
+The opening scene is a three-minute CGI sequence, beginning with a view of Earth from high in the exosphere and listening to numerous radio broadcasts emitting from the planet.
 The camera zooms backward, passing the Moon, Mars, and other features of the Solar System, then to the Oort cloud, interstellar space, the Local Bubble, the Milky Way, other galaxies of the Local Group, and eventually into deep space.
 As this occurs, the radio signals start to drop out and reflect older programming, representing the distance these signals would have traveled at the speed of light, eventually becoming silent as the distance becomes much greater.
 The sequence eventually resolves into the iris of young Ellie's eye as she is listening on her amateur radio base station.
 The scale-view shot of the entire universe was inspired by the short documentary film Powers of Ten (1977).
 At the time, it was the longest continuous computer-generated sequence in a live-action film, eventually surpassed by the opening of The Day After Tomorrow (2004).